 Overview

-Quantitative methods skills are recognised as an important skill that is needed more than ever in the contemporary world and workplace by disciplinary bodies, government agencies, and employers.
-The challenges of big data, fake news, and an increasingly complex and interconnected society calls out for increasing levels of analytical skills in our graduates.
+Quantitative methods skills are recognised as important skills that are needed more than ever in the contemporary world and workplace by disciplinary bodies, government agencies, and employers.
+The challenges of big data, fake news, and an increasingly complex and interconnected society call out for increasing levels of analytical skills in our graduates.
 The increasing emphasis on employability in higher education means that this area will continue to receive much attention in the social sciences.
 The TEF is putting more and more weighting on such criteria when evaluating the quality of teaching.
 While anyone trained in quantitative methods might take issues with the validity of such measures, they do put issues of student employment firmly on university agendas, and quantitative skills are one of the qualities that can help students find employment and succeed in those roles.
 Despite this increasing importance, the teaching of quantitative methods continues to show worrying problems.

-The lack of attention to or application of quantitative methods in classes throughout the degree is one of the most damaging aspects of teaching in this area.
-The embedded culture of each discipline in how it treats quantitative methods throughout all of its teaching that determines how its importance and relevance is signalled to students.
+The lack of attention to, or application of, quantitative methods in classes throughout the degree is one of the most damaging aspects of teaching in this area.
+The embedded culture of each discipline in how it treats quantitative methods throughout all of its teaching determines how its importance and relevance is signalled to students.
 The lack of quantitative analysis in substantive topics outside of a required methods module speaks volumes to students, regardless of any official line.
 Its relevance and usefulness is clearly demonstrated by how often it is used to analyse social science topics throughout a degree.

 On the bright side, we are more aware than ever of the problems faced in teaching quantitative methods and how to address them.
 The increased levels of support for this teaching and research into how to carry it out more effectively have resulted in a much better knowledge base.
-There is a wider research literature in each discipline that contain different innovations and approaches that can be used or adapted by the classroom teacher.
+There is a wider research literature in each discipline that contains different innovations and approaches that can be used or adapted by the classroom teacher.
 There are more training opportunities and a better network of communications that allow more contact between staff who carry out this sort of teaching.
 Advice and support for teaching quantitative analysis is more available than ever.
 While not an easy field in which to teach, these challenges develop a peculiar quality of teacher who has be on top of their game more than in other subject areas.
 It is also extremely rewarding and provides entry into a group of the most creative, innovative, and inspiring colleagues that I could hope for.